michelgoth/Tables_R_Tutorial/docs/report.md

 ## 4. The Transcriptional Landscape: Biology Underlying Prognosis

 Finally, we explored gene expression data to find the biological basis for these clinical observations.
+The analysis in `R/Lesson19.R` begins by integrating the clinical data with RNA-sequencing data.
+It then performs Principal Component Analysis (PCA), a dimensionality reduction technique, on the variance-stabilized expression data.
+Plotting the first two principal components reveals how samples cluster based on their global expression profiles, and coloring the points by clinical features (like IDH status) shows whether these features correspond to distinct transcriptional states.
+Building on this, `R/Lesson22.R` and `R/Lesson24.R` perform Gene Set Enrichment Analysis (GSEA) to identify the biological pathways and processes that are active in different tumor groups.
+These scripts use the results of differential expression analysis to find coordinated changes in gene sets (e.g., the established Proneural, Mesenchymal glioma subtypes) and visualize them as heatmaps and enrichment plots, connecting the clinical observations back to underlying tumor biology.

 - **Figure 10 (Lesson 19)**: Principal Component Analysis (PCA) shows that the major clinical groups (Grade, IDH, MGMT) form distinct clusters in expression space.
 This confirms they correspond to global, coherent shifts in tumor biology.
 - **Figure 11 & 12 (Lessons 22, 24)**: Gene Set Enrichment Analysis (GSEA) and subtype clustering reveal that these shifts are driven by known biological programs, particularly the proneural, neural, and mesenchymal transcriptional subtypes.
 The heatmap and Kaplan-Meier curves show that these expression-based subtypes are themselves strongly prognostic, validating their clinical and biological relevance.